 Sir Nathaniel Johnson's

-Sir Nathaniel Johnson was commissioned on June 18, 1702 as the next governor of Carolina, but he did not arrive in Charles Town and take the oath of office until March of 1703.
+Sir Nathaniel Johnson was commissioned on June 18, 1702 as the next governor of Carolina, but he did not arrive in Charles Town and take the oaths of office and allegiance until March of 1703.
 He was governor until November 26, 1709.

 Sir Nathaniel Johnson, governor of South Carolina, was born in 1644 and he died in 1713.